 COVID-19 social distancing walk and I’m out and about in the great city of Kelowna, British Columbia (BC).
 Whilst living up on Big White, a trip down to Kelowna would not be complete without taking the time to search for the legendary Ogopogo who reputedly resides in Okanagan Lake.

 I’ve long been fascinated by cryptozoology … intrigued with folkloric creatures with the likes of Loch Ness, Sasquatch, Chupacabra, Abominable Snowman, Kraken, Sea Serpents, The Mothman, Thunderbirds and Jersey Devil, just to name a few.
 And since I’m here, I definitely could not pass up the opportunity to search out Ogopogo.
-A few years ago I visited Toutes Aides, Manitoba (while I lived in Manitoba) in search of Manipogo (check out that blog here).
+A few years ago I visited Toutes Aides, Manitoba (while I lived in Manitoba) in search of Manipogo -> you can check out that blog here.

 It’s not really a monster, it’s a spirit of the lake and it protects this valley from one end to the other,” ~ Pat Raphael of the Westbank First Nation